 Fig.~\ref{FIG_GEO} suggests that a natural candidate for the closest state in the partial transpose distance is partial transposition of $\sigma_N$ introduced in Eq.~\eqref{EQ_SIGMA_N}.
 Indeed, whenever $\sigma_N^{T_B}$ is a state the resulting partial transpose distance is given by the negativity as it reduces to Eq.~\eqref{EQ_N}.
 This has effectively been shown for the set of Schmidt-correlated states, i.e.\ states of the form $\sum_{ij} a_{ij} \ket{ii} \bra{jj}$, in Ref.~\cite{Khasin_2007}.
 Now we note that all the states with positive binegativity~\cite{Audenaert_2002}, i.e.\ such that $\pt{|\pt{\rho}|} \ge 0$, also admit $\sigma_N^{T_B}$ which is positive semi-definite.
 Indeed:

 Binegativity was introduced as a mathematical tool to bound PPT exact entanglement cost by logarithmic negativity~\cite{Audenaert_2003}.
-It is known that all pure states, two mode Gaussian states~\cite{Audenaert_2002}, and two qubit states~\cite{Ishizaka_2004} have positive binegativity.
+It is known that all pure states, two-mode Gaussian states~\cite{Audenaert_2002}, and two-qubit states~\cite{Ishizaka_2004} have positive binegativity.
 For this broad class of states, the introduced distance is therefore equal to the negativity.
-In general, the PPT exact entanglement cost is bounded below by logarithmic negativity, while for states with positive binegativity they are equal~\cite{Audenaert_2003}.
-Thus negativity has an operational interpretation for these states.
+Recall that one of the interpretations of negativity is as a bound on PPT exact entanglement cost~\cite{Audenaert_2003}---for states with positive binegativity they are exactly equal.
+Thus negativity has an exact operational interpretation for these states.
 It is interesting to note that for these states, negativity is equal to the partial transpose distance to PPT states.

 In general, we do not know a closed expression for the partial transpose distance to PPT states.
 However, the optimization can be expressed as a semidefinite program (SDP)~\cite{Vandenberghe_1996}.
 Recall that the computation of trace norm can be formulated as an SDP~\cite{Watrous_2018}.
 Since the set of PPT states is also characterized by linear positivity conditions, the whole optimization can be phrased as an SDP instance and allows us to solve the problem efficiently on a computer.
 We have sampled uniformly mixed states of two qudits, according to measure induced by partial tracing~\cite{Zyczkowski_2001,Braunstein_1996,Hall_1998}, for dimensions $d = 2$ to $d=6$.
 For each $d$, we sampled $10^6$ mixed states and used the SDP formulation to find the closest distance to the set of PPT states.
 In all cases, we have never observed a counterexample to Conjecture~\ref{conj:neg}.